kristalstack/fruit-store-api-docs/docs/api-reference.md

 ### Possible errors

-- `401 Unauthorized` — The authentication token is missing, expired, or invalid.
+* `401 Unauthorized` — The authentication token is missing, expired, invalid, or belongs to a user that no longer exists.
-- `500 Internal Server Error` — An unexpected server error occurred during authentication.
+* `500 Internal Server Error` — An unexpected server error occurred during authentication.

 ---

 # Products

-Product management endpoints require administrator access.
+Product-management endpoints require administrator access.

 ## List products